 But Johnsen believes the boulder and its elven residents saved his life after a terrible car accident in 2010, and isn’t worried.

 Of course, I’m not sure how this will play out.
 Are there really elves living in that boulder?
 Do accidents follow after disturbing their homes?
-It’s an interesting bit of folklore, whatever the case.
+It’s an interesting bit of folklore, whatever the case, and Iceland is know for many strange things.